 Read all emails from your Conductor and Operations Staff.
 Respond to the emails in a timely manner if asked!
-These emails contain essential information related to your ensemble.
-Your response may be needed in order for the VYOA to proceed with organizing your season events.

-Attendance and Lateness Policy
+Attendance Policy

-The VYOA's attendance and lateness policy recognizes that critical school or family events may conflict with rehearsals and that illnesses occur.
+The VYOA's attendance policy recognizes that critical school or family events may conflict with rehearsals and that illnesses occur.
 Compliance with the VYOA school music participation policy may also cause students to miss rehearsals.
-Once a student has missed their set number of allowed absences, they will be asked to come in and play for their conductor.
-This is to ensure that they are keeping pace with the rest of the ensemble (this is a practical, not punitive measure designed to maintain our high levels of artistic quality).
+Once a student has missed more than their set number of allowed absences, they will be asked to meet with their conductor.

-- Prelude! & VT Youth Strings members allowed no more than two absences per semester. - VT Youth Orchestra & VT Youth Philharmonia members allowed no more than two absences per rehearsal cycle leading up to a major concert.
+- Prelude! & VT Youth Strings members allowed no more than two absences per semester. - VT Youth Orchestra & VT Youth Philharmonia members allowed no more than two absences per concert cycle.